GalaxyPay/func/README.md

 The installer does not include the node software.
 It is automatically downloaded the first time you open the app from [this open-source repo](https://github.com/GalaxyPay/algowin), which compiles the official Go code into Windows binaries.
 This separation allows the node software to be updated without needing to update this app.

+### Updates

+When updating a previous installation, the installer will recommend to let it automatically close applications and restart them after install.
+You should allow it to do this.

 ## Manage Node Menu Options

 ### Create Service